 The Best Palenque Waterfalls – A Detailed Guide

-Palenque is a cute town that has some amazing waterfalls nearby.
+Palenque is a cute Mexican town that has some amazing waterfalls nearby.
 There are quite a few different waterfalls and it can be confusing to know which ones to go to and how to get there.
 This blog has everything you need to know about visiting the best Palenque waterfalls for yourself.

-When planning our time in Mexico and trying to find amazing things to see that suited our style I stumbled upon the town of Palenque in the state of Chiapas.
+When planning our time in Mexico and trying to find amazing things to see that suited our interests I stumbled upon the town of Palenque in the state of Chiapas.
 It wasn’t the food or the Mayan ruins that had it at the top of my list of places to visit in Mexico, in fact, it was Palenque’s stunning waterfalls!

 Palenque’s rivers are bright turquoise!
 And when you combine that with shallow pools and amazing waterfalls surrounded by thick green vegetation, you get some of the most beautiful swimming spots I have ever seen!